Facundo-GP/KalmanFilter_Cpp/README.md

 It's important to make a difference, while "y" parameter is a TMatrix variable containing the measured function, "yk" is a TEKF_func variable who haves the observed output evolution function y_k inside.

-You can save the result like on linear model example and plot it, in this case EKF estimates 1.907 for amplitude and 1.09 for phase, while true values were 2 for amplitude and $\\ \pi / 3 \\ $ for phase.
+You can save the result like on linear model example and plot it, in this case EKF estimates 1.907 for amplitude and 1.09 for phase, while true values were 2 for amplitude and pi/3 for phase.

 <br>